 That’s what I feel whenever my glance stops at some pics pinned to my wall.
 They depict people without whom I’d never be able to settle within the limits of my current comfort zone.

-That term tends to get some bad publicity nowadays, but it was pretty high up on my bucket list back when I needed to find a new flat overnight and the owner of the hotel I was cleaning at told me I need to step up my vacuuming game.
+That term tends to get some bad publicity nowadays, but it was pretty high up on my bucket list back when I first arrived in town.

-And then, I found another job, met the people that would become the friends I now miss, and Berlin’s magic really started to unfold.
+And then I met the people that would become the friends I now miss, and Berlin’s magic really started to unfold.
 And that’s what I’m here to tell you: it’s really not the same without you.

 This city is made up of its colorful, bold characters.
 It thrives on incidental interactions.
 The most amazing things can happen when the right people connect.
 As everyone knows, a friendship can be much more lasting than a romantic fling.
 And as I have learned, the sudden end of it can be just as tough as a breakup.